eclipse-vertx/vert.x/core_manual_groovy.md

 Net Clients can also be easily configured to use SSL.
 They have the exact same API when using SSL as when using standard sockets.

-To enable SSL on a `NetClient` the function `setSSL(true)` is called.
+To enable SSL on a `NetClient` the property `SSL` should be set to `true`.

-If the `setTrustAll(true)` is invoked on the client, then the client will trust all server certificates.
+If the property `trustAll` is set to `true`, then the client will trust all server certificates.
 The connection will still be encrypted but this mode is vulnerable to 'man in the middle' attacks.
 I.e. you can't be sure who you are connecting to.
 Use this with caution.
 Default value is `false`.

-If `setTrustAll(true)` has not been invoked then a client trust store must be configured and should contain the certificates of the servers that the client trusts.
+If `trustAll` is set to `false` (default) then a client trust store must be configured and should contain the certificates of the servers that the client trusts.

 The client trust store is just a standard Java key store, the same as the key stores on the server side.
-The client trustore location is set by using the function `setTrustStorePath` on the `NetClient`.
+The client trustore location is set with the property `trustStorePath`.
 If a server presents a certificate during connection which is not in the client trust store, the connection attempt will not succeed.

 If the server requires client authentication then the client must present its own certificate to the server when connecting.
 This certificate should reside in the client key store.
 Again it's just a regular Java key store.
-The client keystore location is set by using the function `setKeyStorePath` on the `NetClient`.
+The client keystore location is set with the property `keyStorePath`.

 To configure a client to trust all server certificates (dangerous):

-    NetClient client = vertx.createNetClient()
+    def client = vertx.createNetClient(SSL: true, trustAll: true)
-                   .setSSL(true)
-                   .setTrustAll(true);

 To configure a client to only trust those certificates it has in its trust store:

-    NetClient client = vertx.createNetClient()
+    def client = vertx.createNetClient(SSL: true,
-                   .setSSL(true)
-                   .setTrustStorePath("/path/to/your/client/truststore/client-truststore.jks2)
-                   .setTrustStorePassword("password");
+                                       trustStorePath: "/path/to/your/client/truststore/client-truststore.jks"
+                                       trustStorePassword: "password")

 To configure a client to only trust those certificates it has in its trust store, and also to supply a client certificate:

-    NetClient client = vertx.createNetClient()
+    def client = vertx.createNetClient(SSL: true,
-                   .setSSL(true)
-                   .setTrustStorePath("/path/to/your/client/truststore/client-truststore.jks")
-                   .setTrustStorePassword("password2)
-                   .setClientAuthRequired(true)
-                   .setKeyStorePath("/path/to/keystore/holding/client/cert/client-keystore.jks")
-                   .setKeyStorePassword("password2);
+                                       trustStorePath: "/path/to/your/client/truststore/client-truststore.jks"
+                                       trustStorePassword: "password",
+                                       clientAuthRequired: true,
+                                       keyStorePath: "/path/to/keystore/holding/client/cert/client-keystore.jks",
+                                       keyStorePassword: "password")

 # Flow Control - Streams and Pumps